harinboy/harinboy.github.io/_posts/2024-06-15-FreedmansInequality.md

 [9] Andrea Tirinzoni, Matteo Papini, Ahmed Touati, Alessandro Lazaric, and Matteo Pirotta.
 "Scalable representation learning in linear contextual bandits with constant regret guarantees."
 Advances in Neural Information Processing Systems 35 (2022): 2307-2319.
 [10] David A. Freedman.
 "On tail probabilities for martingales." the Annals of Probability, 1975.
 [11] Rick Durrett, "Probability: Theory and Examples", 2019.
+[12] Harin Lee and Min-hwan Oh.
+"Minimax Optimal Reinforcement Learning with Quasi-Optimism."
+The Thirteenth International Conference on Learning Representations, 2025.